 Oak Alley Plantation Tour

 Feel the gentle breeze from the Mississippi River on a tour that takes you back in time!

-Marvel at the unbelievable quarter-mile long alley of 28 magnificent Oak trees, each over 250 years old gave the plantation its name.
+You'll experience one of the South’s most intriguing settings-Oak Alley Plantation, built in 1839, and marvel at the unbelievable quarter-mile-long alley of 28 magnificent Oak trees, each over 250 years old, that gave the plantation its name.

 Your guided tour will reveal the fascinating stories of the home and its history.
 Perhaps the most photographed plantation over the years, Oak Alley has been the setting for such motion pictures as Interview with a Vampire, Primary Colors, and the wedding of Bo and Hope from the daytime soap opera, Days of our Lives.

 On your journey to this historic setting, you'll also have the opportunity to enjoy a panoramic view of Lake Pontchartrain as you cross the Bonnet Carre Spillway (the flood outlet of the Mississippi River).

 Travel past Whitney, Evergreen, Felicity & St. Joseph Plantations, ghosts of the past that front the Mississippi River, where rich crops of sugar cane, cotton, and indigo from these fertile lands once traveled to far ports of trade.